parvvaresh/SnappFood/README.md

-Here’s the updated version of the README with the new comparison information:

----

 # Sentiment Analysis Flask App

 This is a Flask-based web application for Persian sentiment analysis.
 The app utilizes a custom pre-processing pipeline to clean and prepare input text for a sentiment analysis model, which classifies the input as either positive or negative.
 The model is deployed in a Docker container for consistency across environments.

 ## Features

-- **Custom Pre-processing Pipeline**: Includes punctuation removal, diacritic removal, normalization, tokenization, stopword removal, and lemmatization using the `hazm` library.
+- **Custom Pre-processing Pipeline**: Includes punctuation removal, diacritic removal, normalization, tokenization, stopword removal, and lemmatization using the `hazm` library for classical machine learning models.
+- **TensorFlow Pre-processing Pipeline**: Uses TensorFlow's built-in pre-processing for the LSTM model.
 - **Real-time Sentiment Prediction**: Users can input Persian text to receive instant sentiment predictions.
 - **Flask Web Framework**: The application uses Flask to handle HTTP requests and render the web interface.
 - **Dockerized Application**: The app is containerized with Docker, ensuring that it can run reliably in any environment.